DomasM/Topas4Info/_pages/03_changelog.md

 ### Changed

-1.(C) Shutter button moved to the left, interaction selection button and interlock indicator to the right, other UI tweaks
+1. (C) Shutter button moved to the left, interaction selection button and interlock indicator to the right, other UI tweaks

 ## 1.74.0 (2020-04-24)(beta), (2020-05-25)(public)

 ### Fixed

-1.(S)(FO) Hotfix for 1.73.0, device with Eth motor board might crash on startup
+1. (S)(FO) Hotfix for 1.73.0, device with Eth motor board might crash on startup